What is ArchiMate?

 - Implementation & Migration Layer

 Any given stakeholder’s relative position within this matrix can determine what their main resources and concerns are.
 This kind of perspective is essential for enterprise architects.
 It can fuel the pursuit of wider business goals in ways that meet the needs of multiple departments.

 The transparency offered by ArchiMate has made it a popular tool for stakeholders to design, assess, and communicate:

-ArchiMate, like other products offered by The Open Group, has been refined and adapted over time in order to suit the changing requirements of its users.
+ArchiMate, like other trademarks of The Open Group, has been refined and adapted over time in order to suit the changing requirements of its users.
 The current version, ArchiMate 3.0, boasts updated language and strategic elements which accommodate:

-New innovations mixing IT with the physical world
+- New innovations which mix IT with the physical world

-Changes to The Open Group standards (most notably TOGAF)
+- Changes to other standards from The Open Group (most notably TOGAF)

 Importantly, ArchiMate also provides a body of knowledge that can support those who are interested in pursuing enterprise architecture.
 This can make ArchiMate a valuable career stepping stone.

 How can an ArchiMate qualification help my business?

 Businesses and practitioners often ask, “is ArchiMate certification worth it?”
 The essence of ArchiMate is increased clarity, and this can offer a number of benefits for an organization: